acamari/splitexec/README.md

 # NAME

-**splitexec** - split standard input into pieces and execute a command for each piece
+**splitexec** - split standard input into pieces, stop aftear each piece and execute a utility for it

 # SYNOPSIS